ivaylokenov/MyTested.WebApi/README.md

 ### Controller instantiation

 You have a couple of options from which you can setup the controller you want to test.
-The framework gives you static `MyWebApi` class from which the test builder starts.
+The framework gives you static `MyWebApi` class from which the test builder starts:

 ```c#
 // instantiates controller with parameterless constructor